Self-Service Analytics: 5 Key Benefits and Improvements

 Benefit #5 - Self-Service Analytics Guides People Through Data

 Making better business-related decisions is only possible by understanding the story beneath the numbers.
-While self-service analytics solutions have opened up the capabilities of dashboards, reporting and data storytelling to more people, just making those tools available isn’t enough for everyone.
+While self service analytics solutions have opened up the capabilities of dashboards, reporting and data storytelling to more people, just making those tools available isn’t enough for everyone.
 Some users will need additional guidance in being able to use those tools effectively.

-Today’s BI solutions, such as Yellowfin, are increasingly designed with the non-technical business user in mind, combining sophisticated technologies such as augmented analytics (artificial intelligence, automation, machine learning) with user-friendly design (low code, no code drag-and-drop UX) to lower the complexity of accessing data and empower more people to be able to explore, analyze and understand their data - and use it for their decision-making efforts.
+Today’s BI solutions, such as Yellowfin BI, are increasingly designed with the non-technical business user in mind, combining sophisticated technologies such as augmented analytics (artificial intelligence, automation, machine learning) with user-friendly design (low code, no code drag-and-drop UX) to lower the complexity of accessing data and empower more people to be able to explore, analyze and understand their data - and use it for their decision-making efforts.

 Because your users can create dashboards, build reports, identify trends or share data stories independently, the process of data exploration and data analysis is simplified significantly.
 For example, Yellowfin’s Guided NLQ features allows users to not only query their data for insights, but get help in pinpointing what parameters they need to use to ask the right question.